AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

 \subsection{Deficiency of Existing IIS Methods}

-We begin by discussing common challenges faced by modern interactive segmentation models, which motivated our proposed methodology.
-In this paper, we categorize interaction ambiguity into inter-class and intra-class interaction ambiguity.
-Inter-class interaction ambiguity refers to the problem of unclear semantic referencing caused by click ambiguity or clicks during long-range propagation.
-Intra-class ambiguity refers to the problem that the model cannot be correctly classified due to the hard, ambiguous, and pixel-prone referencing of the object region stemming from the gradient swamping phenomenon.

-This paper tackles both, the inter-class and intra-class ambiguity problems, by focusing on two distinct aspects: resolving inter-class click ambiguity and optimizing intra-class click ambiguity, respectively.
+In this paper, we categorize interaction ambiguity into inter-class and intra-class click ambiguity and tackle them by focusing on two distinct aspects: inter-class click ambiguity resolution and intra-class click ambiguity optimization.

-\textbf{Inter-class Click Ambiguity Resolution.} Some studies have preliminary explored interaction ambiguity in the direction of multi-scale transformation \cite{li2018LD, liew2019multiseg, liu2022pseudoclick} and click long-range propagation \cite{chen2021CDNet, lin2020first, ding2022rethinking}.
-However, all these studies consider the interaction ambiguity problem from the click enhancement perspective.
-Although these methods can effectively improve the guiding role of clicks in the segmentation process, they still require tools for effectively dealing with click ambiguity.
-Therefore, such methods can only make the model generate ground truth-compliant masks as much as possible by enhancing the clicks.
+\textbf{Inter-class Click Ambiguity Resolution.} Some IIS methods with fixed masks have explored interaction ambiguity by incorporating multi-scale transformations~\cite{li2018LD, liew2019multiseg, liu2022pseudoclick} and investigating long-range propagation of clicks~\cite{chen2021CDNet, lin2020first, ding2022rethinking}.
+However, these studies primarily address interaction ambiguity by emphasizing click enhancement.
+While these methods effectively enhance the guiding role of clicks in the segmentation process, they still lack effective tools for handling click ambiguity.
+Thus, their primary focus is on maximizing the model's ability to generate a single ground-truth-compliant mask by emphasizing the click, but they fall short of effectively addressing click ambiguity.